iclr-blogposts/2025/_posts/2025-05-07-steering-llms-behavior.md

 ## Experiments

 Before training classifiers, we apply PCA reduction to evaluate the separability of the embeddings of these instructions.
 We train the PCA on the dataset and observe good linear separability.
-We want to clarify that the intuitive results of PCA are not completely consistent with the actual test accuracy.
+We want to clarify that **the intuitive results of PCA are not completely consistent with the actual test accuracy**.
 In cases where positive and negative examples appear to overlap in the PCA results, the classifier's test accuracy may still be very high, even as high as those layers that do not seem to overlap.
+In the next experiments, if there is such an inconsistency, we will provide data of both for reference.

 By default, we use `Llama-3-8B-Instruct` for experiments.
 Other LLMs may be involved for some concepts, and we will clearly indicate.